pmajor74/yolo_training_tools/README.md

    - Open the Auto-Annotation tab
    - Click on "Select folder" and select the folder \image_data that you created in the Pre-Setup step.
 This will be the same folder that all the annotations are deposited into as .txt files in the yolo format.
    - Click on the "Load Dataset" button and load the dataset data.yaml you created in the Pre-Setup
+   - **Configure NMS Settings** (Optional):
+     - NMS is enabled by default with IOU threshold 0.45
+     - Adjust IOU threshold if needed (lower = more aggressive filtering)
+     - Enable Cross-Class Suppression if objects are detected as multiple classes
+     - Set overlap threshold for cross-class (0.5 recommended)

 2. **Automatic Processing**:
    - Click "Start Auto-Annotation" to begin
-   - Model runs inference on all images
+   - Model runs inference on all images with NMS applied
+   - Cross-Class Suppression removes duplicate multi-class detections if enabled
    - Detections are categorized by confidence
    - Progress shown in real-time